COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Portal launch

 An open data portal is really just a website containing a catalog of City data.
-After considering which portal product to use from among multiple vendors, we chose DKAN.
+After considering which portal product to use from among multiple vendors, the City chose DKAN.
 DKAN is an open-source Drupal website that conforms to federal DCAT schemas.
 DKAN has an intuitive user interface, and it also offers extra features such as a customizable pages, data stories and charting capabilities.

 Launching the portal required us to simultaneously manage three main efforts: conducting a data release process for all 44 datasets; standing up the portal; and building automation for data updates.

 ## Data release process

 We realized quickly that a flexible data release process was necessary.
-We had certain things we had to standardize, but we also wanted to avoid imposing a rigid, disruptive requirement on City staff working with us to release data.
+We had certain things we had to standardize, but we also wanted to avoid imposing a rigid, disruptive requirement on other City staff working with us to release data.
 Departments and City staff determine their own methods for working with their data, and some data is managed by people with varying technological expertise.
 We also set a standard for our team that, before putting any data on the portal, we would have to understand the data enough to be able to answer questions about it.
 In this way, we were able to secure buy-in from staff who might have been concerned about an inundation of questions about their data, which could have been disruptive to their official day jobs.

 For nearly all datasets, the first step in data release was a discovery meeting with the data steward.
 Here, we were able to ask questions and learn about any caveats or special circumstances with the data.
 We also established a contact who would provide us feedback for later steps of the process and help us write a title and description and data dictionary.
 We were able to plan how we would connect to the data source for automatic updates.
 By the end of the process, we had a sample of the data formatted exactly how it should be published on the portal, text describing the data, metadata values, and a plan for automation.